icssc/AntAlmanac/README.md

 _You should already have this if you ran `git clone --recursive`.
 Otherwise you can install it with `git submodule update --init --recursive`._
 - Add the `.env` file.
 _Only ICSSC Project Committee Members will have access to the `.env` file necessary to run the backend locally._
-- Install Serverless on your machine: `npm install -g serverless`

-More information can be found in the [antalmanac-backend README](https://github.com/icssc-projects/antalmanac-backend#readme).
-_Note:_ The backend currently does not work with Node v16 ([Issue #209](https://github.com/icssc-projects/AntAlmanac/issues/209)).
-We recommend using Node v12 or v14 until that issue is resolved.